the-krafty-koder/mastering/notes/frontend/web-security.md

 7. Short Expiry for Tokens
    Tokens should expire quickly (e.g., 15–60 minutes).
    Use refresh tokens with longer lifespans when necessary.

+# Strict mode JS

+- A restricted variant of JS that makes silent errors throw, disallows certain features and helps the engine optimise code.
+- Enabled by use-strict at the top of the file.

+1. What changes in strict mode

+- Silent errors become thrown errors eg assigning to an undeclared variable.
+- No implicit globals eg x=5 must be let x=5
+- `this` in functions is undefined.
+- Reserved words eg implements, interface, package, private, protected.